DFE-Digital/early-years-foundation-recovery/README.md

 ## Getting Started

-1. Clone the repository
+1. Clone the repository.
+This is a Rails 7 application using [the DfE template][rails-template]
-2. Obtain the master keys
+2. Obtain the master keys.
 3. Run!

 ## Useful Links